French Rite: Nineteenth Century Evolution

-Modern Revival and Development (1938-Present)
+Recent Revival and Development (1938–Present)

-A significant revival of the French Rite began under Arthur Groussier (1863-1957), who was initiated in 1885 at the Lodge L'Émancipation.
+A significant revival of the French Rite began under Arthur Groussier (1863–1957), who was initiated in 1885 at the Lodge L'Émancipation.
 As Grand Master of the GODF from 1925 to 1945, Groussier led a restoration of the rite's symbolic and initiatic character.
 His revised version of the ritual, adopted by the Council of the Order in 1938 and widely distributed in 1955, reintroduced many traditional elements while adapting them to contemporary sensibilities.

 The late twentieth century saw renewed interest in the complete French Rite system.
 In 1999, the GODF formally reconstituted the Grand Chapitre Général, restoring the original system of three degrees and four Orders of Wisdom.
 Today, the French Rite exists in several forms: